AmazinAxel/AmazinAxel/README.md

 Hey!
 I'm `AmazinAxel` and...
-- I'm a game developer and web developer with experience and expertise
+- I'm a game developer and web developer with lots of experience and expertise
 - I'm familiar with PHP & JS/TS and often use many other specialized languages and frameworks
 - I'm always experimenting with new languages, frameworks, toolkits, and libraries
 - I have a passion for developing and administrating Minecraft servers